mismailzz/Docker-Administration-Commands/README.md

 	~$docker rmi [image ID] #it will remove the image by ID ~$docker rmi $(docker images -q) #it will remove all images ~$docker rmi  -f $(docker images -q) #forcefully remove all the images ~$docker image prune -a  #This will remove all images without at least one container associated to them.
+To remove dangling images

 ### For MySQL